 What’s Driving the Trend?

-There are a number of reasons why professional people are increasingly likely to be new interior design clients:
+There are several reasons why professional people are increasingly likely to be a new source of interior design clients:

 - Feelings of affluence

 There’s a blizzard of economic data provided by the UK Government Office of National Statistics.
 And there’s even more interpretations of that data.
 For example, based on median equivalised household disposable income data, the average person now earns 25% more than in 2000.
 On the other hand, household expenditure data tells a different story.
 We’ve less money available after essential spending (housing, travel, food) than our parents.

 Let’s look beyond the many different economic signals.
 Instead note what’s happening in the world around us.
 The wide variety of ways we can, and do, indulge.
 Once seen as an extravagance, leisure travel to far-flung destinations is now normal.
 Expensive coffee houses are on almost every corner.
 And there’s been an explosion in pet pampering parlours in recent years.

 Simply put, many of us are willing to spend our money on luxury.
 Despite the numerous economic debates that suggest otherwise.